 Another popular type of secured loan is the auto loan.
 The interest rates on these loans vary as well.
 In 2010, though, the average $20,000 auto loan came with an interest rate of 7 percent.
 For preferred borrowers, these rates can be much lower.
 Like mortgage rates, auto loan rates fluctuate considerably as well.

 Home equity loans are another type of secured loan and are similar to mortgage loansThis type of loan is based on the amount of equity (value above debt on the home) you have built up in your residence.
 For example, a $20,000 home equity loan generally comes with an interest rate of 9 percent, lower for good credit and higher for people with bad credit.

 Unsecured loans, loans without collateral, tend to come with higher interest rates.
 That’s because lenders are taking on more risk when they loan their money.

-A $5,000 personal loan, for instance, will typically come with an interest rate anywhere between 9% to 18%, depending on the borrower and the bank.
+$5,000 personal loans, for instance, will typically come with an interest rate anywhere between 9% to 18%, depending on the borrower and the bank.
 Credit cards are a type of unsecured loan as well.
 This is the most popular and used type.
 As of 2010, the average interest rate on a credit card stood at 16.78 percent.

 The worst type of unsecured loan that you can take out?
 Based purely on the interest you pay, it’d have to be an installment loan.
 These short-term loans – usually for no more than $500 – can come with interest rates as high as 400 percent.
 It’s little surprise, then that so many state legislatures have introduced legislation to regulate the way installment loan lenders operate.